 And please note: prices do not include gratuities for the divemasters and crew.
 Don’t forget to add a tip at the end!
-(A standard tip is $5-10 USD per person, per tank, but of course use your best judgement).
+(A standard tip is $5-10 USD per person, per tank, but of course, use your best judgment).

 *Please see our related post on customary tipping rates in Cozumel, here, if you need some advice!

 I can’t say it enough – for this former New York city foodie, Cozumel has exceeded my expectations on awesome food.
 I knew it was good, but not just how good.

 Of course, the skilled chefs and cooks are here, no doubt.

 But the variety and availability of ingredients, plus the lovely restaurant spaces and services themselves?
 All so very very delightful.

 Here, too, if you want to spend freely and go to a new, more fancy place each meal, you certainly can.
 Just check out our link-filled overview of the quality and variety of Cozumel’s restaurant scene, here, and you’ll start to get a sense of places to try.

 At the same time, if you want to budget your trip for about $10-20USD per person, per day on food?
 You totally can, especially if you stay in accommodations with a refrigerator or a full kitchen, of course.

 First of all, breakfast deals abound!
 In fact, I still can’t believe quite how many breakfast places there are here!
 So a good filling start to your day, and then a veritable taco feed at night?
 You’re still coming in under $20USD, easily (depending on your drink choices 😉 )

 If you’re looking for some info on local tacos, check out this post, here.